 When an individual with a protected pension age takes their benefits, they must become entitled to all of the benefits under the same registered pension scheme on the same date in order for the protection to be maintained.
 Becoming entitled to pension benefits means a scheme member has the right to take pension benefits without having any further requirements to fulfil, e.g. forms completed, permissions from trustees in place etc.

 If an individual only crystallises part of their pension benefits that have a protected pension age under a scheme, the amount of those benefits will be subject to unauthorised payment charges if they are taken before the NMPA.

 The right to a protected pension age is lost if a transfer of the member’s pension benefits is made to another scheme (or a subsequent transfer is made from that receiving scheme to another scheme, and so on) unless:

 - (in each case) the transfer qualifies as a ‘block transfer’,

-- the transfer is protected under the special protection rules that apply on winding-up
+- the transfer is protected under the special protection rules that apply on winding-up, or

 These rules apply to all transfers, including transfers to Qualifying Recognised Overseas Pension Schemes (QROPS), except transfers of crystallised rights such as drawdown to drawdown transfers (see What if the member is already in drawdown and then wants to transfer?).

 A transfer is a block transfer if: